LukeMcGurdy/lukemcgurdy.github.io/_posts/2016-02-01-Basic-Grunt_setup.md

 category: posts
 published: true
 ---
-# Basic Grunt Setup - a noobs guide
+# Basic Grunt Setup - a noob's guide

 If you are reading this then it's likely that you already have some idea what Grunt does for a developer.
 (I'm still trying to figure it out ;)) On the off chance you don't really know what Grunt is then think of it like [Mojo, your very own helper monkey](https://www.youtube.com/watch?v=BFts5ISnaxQ).
 It performs all the tedious tasks that you don't want to do.